Tinkoff/overhave/README.rst

 * Ability to create and use several BDD keywords dictionary with different languages
 * Versioning and deployment of scenario drafts to `Bitbucket`_
 * Built-in configurable management of users and groups permissions
+* Configurable strategy for user authorization, LDAP also provided
 * Database schema based on `SQLAlchemy`_ models and works with PostgreSQL
 * Still configurable as `Flask Admin`_, supports plug-ins and extensions
 * Distributed `producer-consumer` architecture based on Redis streams